 - a.
 Protect life, property and the environment from bush fire hazards, by discouraging the establishment of incompatible land uses in bush fire prone areas, and - b.
-Encourage sound management of bushfire prone areas.
+Encourage sound management of bushfire prone areas

 This Direction applies to all local government areas where a relevant planning authority prepares a planning proposal that will affect, or is in close proximity to, land mapped as bushfire prone land.
+The subject site stands in the rural area in land currently zoned RU6 Transition which is identified as bushfire prone land, this direction therefore applies.